sylv1nv/Interdigits-CSV-Generator/README.md

 1. Run LaserPy InterdigitGenerator V1.0.0

 ## How-to
-* Enter you starting point X0 and Y0 coordinates
+* Enter the starting point X0 and Y0 coordinates
 * Enter the desired number of digits per side
 * Enter the system size : lenght and height
 * Select the cutting starting way